Francisco Dueñas: Early 1850s presidencies

 In 1849, Dueñas was elected to the Senate of El Salvador.
 Dueñas attempted to run for president in the 1850 presidential election, but incumbent president Doroteo Vasconcelos did not allow Dueñas to do so as he was seeking re-election.
-Around this time, Dueñas and Juan Francisco Barrundia established the El Progresso newspaper aimed at opposing Guatemalan president General Rafael Carrera.
-Dueñas was the rector of the University of El Salvador from 1850 to 1955.
+Around this time, Dueñas and Juan Francisco Barrundia established the El Progresso ("The Progress") newspaper aimed at opposing Guatemalan president General Rafael Carrera.
+Dueñas was the rector of the University of El Salvador from 1850 to 1855.

 On 12 January 1851, Dueñas became El Salvador's acting president as Vasconcelos led Salvadoran soldiers in an invasion of Guatemala.
 Dueñas received the presidency as he was the country's first presidential designate.
 Vasconcelos was defeated by Carrera at the Battle of La Arada in February 1851.
 After Vasconcelos' defeat, Carrera sought to maintain Dueñas as El Salvador's president as Carrera saw Dueñas as a potential ally.
 Dueñas ceded the acting presidency to Vice President José Félix Quirós on 1 March, but on 3 May, Quirós gave the acting presidency back to Dueñas.

 In January 1852, Dueñas was elected as El Salvador's president unopposed.
 Dueñas remarked that he was elected with the "unanimous voice of the citizenry".
 Dueñas resigned as provisional president on 30 January 1852 and was briefly succeeded by Colonel José María San Martín for two days.
-Dueñas began his 1852–1854 presidential term on 1 February 1852; Tomás Medina was his vice president.
+Dueñas began his 1852–1854 presidential term on 1 February 1852; Tomás Medina was elected vice president.
 That month, a rebellion occurred in San Vicente seeking to restore Vasconcelos to the presidency, but it was suppressed by General Ramón Belloso.
 During Dueñas' term, he signed a peace treaty with Guatemala formally ending the war started by Vasconcelos.
 Dueñas' term ended on 1 February 1854 and he was briefly succeeded by Vicente Gómez as acting president before San Martín, the winner of the 1854 presidential election, assumed office a few days later.
 Like Dueñas, San Martín was an ally to Carrera.

 On 27 January 1855, Dueñas was elected as the president of the Senate of El Salvador.
 He served until 24 February 1855.
 During the 1856 presidential election, Dueñas was elected as Rafael Campo's vice president.
 He assumed office on 1 February 1856.
-From 1 to 12 February 1856, Dueñas served as acting president until Campo could assume office.
+As vice president, he briefly served as acting president from 1 to 12 February 1856 before president-elect Campo could assume office.
 On 12 May 1856, Dueñas became acting president.
 In June, Dueñas sent 700 Salvadoran soldiers to fight against American filibusters in Nicaragua under the command of William Walker during the Filibuster War.
 Dueñas ceded presidential powers back to Campo on 19 July.
-Dueñas left the vice presidency on 1 February 1858.
+Dueñas left the vice presidency on 1 February 1858 when his term expired.